ISLANDS: Non-Places Game Cover

 • “Islands presents a number of fictional places in the same kind of 'magical realism' you can find in the superb Kentucky Route Zero, but doesn't add a story -- it just lets you explore on your own.”

 Overall, the game has very low replayability due to its short length, minimalistic gameplay, and lack of challenge or skill requirements.
-Players noted that interactions with the game world do not yield different outcomes, further diminishing the incentive to replay.
+Players noted that interactions with the landscapes yield no significant differences in outcomes, further diminishing the incentive to replay.

 • “It is very short, there's no replay value, no challenge, and no skill required at all.”